MarkEWaite/jenkins-bugs/README.md

 bug verification.
 It is an imperfect attempt to accelerate interactive testing of Jenkins bug reports while allowing some reuse of the work to test those bug reports.

+The master branch is also used in several freestyle jobs.